-- The number of rows is computed based on the number of logs in the current time interval.
+- The number of rows is computed based on the number of log entries in the specified

-- On the right-side Properties tab, configure the properties of the table.
+- On the Properties tab on the right, configure the properties of the table.

 - To filter the

-request_timefields in the latest 10 logs, run the following statement:
+request_timefields in the latest 10 log entries, run the following statement:

-request_size(the average request time) in the current time interval, and obtain the result that is accurate to three decimal places, run the following statement:
+request_time(the average request time) field values in the specified time range and round the average to three decimal places, run the following statement: